ksanjeetsinha/SHIVGAMI/README.md

       shivgami_p4_Status.pl
       shivgami_p5_Merge.pl

 # 4. Run SHIVGAMI

-		User must put all 5 programs of SHIVGAMI inside a directory from where the process will be initiated.
+	User must put all 5 programs of SHIVGAMI inside a Master-node directory from where the process will be initiated.

     Step-1
     Run the 1st perl program with 2 arguments: <input-fasta file> and <child-node-information>